UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

 ## Behaviour the spec leaves open

-### `courseUnitRealisationId` is an optional filter (6)

-The spec's example always sends it but never marks it required.
-Omit it for every enrolled person on the course code, include it for one realisation.
-A realisation nobody is enrolled on is `enrolmentsListed` with an empty `people` list, not `courseCodeNotFound` — the course code did resolve.

--> ditch realisationId, time limit 2months

 ### A malformed item fails the whole request

 The spec defines `malformedRequest` for a body that is not a JSON array of items.
-Suotar also uses it for an item missing a field the endpoint needs — no `studentNumber`, no `courseCode`, an empty `courseUnitRealisationId` — and for a repeated `requestItemId`.
+Suotar also uses it for an item the endpoint cannot read — no `studentNumber`, no `courseCode`, `credits` that is not a number, a `courseUnitRealisationId` section 6 does not accept — and for a repeated `requestItemId`.
 The per-item codes describe outcomes for a well-formed item, so `personNotFound` for an item carrying no student number would mislead.